Skip to content

 • Allergy-prone homes: recycled paper pellets or high-quality wood granules (lowest dust).

-• Fast clumping (natural): tofu/soy or premium corn/wheat blends.
+• Fast clumping (natural): tofu or soy, or premium corn and wheat blends.

-• Softest feel: fine tofu/soy or paper pellets.
+• Softest feel: fine tofu or soy, or paper pellets.

 • Eco-first: FSC-certified wood or verified recycled paper, minimal plastic packaging.